-Most generators produce the most noise – typically a buzzing noise – in their motors, which carries out through the exhaust pipe.
-In order to quiet a portable generator, we must figure out the most efficient way to dampen the sound from the exhaust.
+All generators produce some noise – typically a buzzing noise – in their motors, which carries out through the exhaust pipe.
+The biggest bang for your buck is figuring out the best way to decrease the sound from the exhaust.

 Sound is not linear, but logarithmic – meaning a 10 decibel decrease in sound, is perceived to be a 50% reduction!
 Good for us, the small steps we take to reduce sound will make a world of a difference!